You are viewing your 1 free article this month. Login to read more articles.

 Why is this important?
 East explains: "To pretend that a celebrity has written the book themselves (when they haven’t) seriously devalues what is an incredibly specialist and demanding profession, implying that ‘anyone can write a book’ and that there is no special talent, craft or labour required."

 Is it deceitful to print a celebrity’s name on a book’s cover when it was penned by a ghostwriter (whose fee is very unlikely to equal the celebrity’s)?
-Sunday Times bestselling crime write Harriet Tyce says yes.
+Sunday Times bestselling crime writer Harriet Tyce says yes.
 "Perhaps the reading public don’t care, but they should—they’re being lied to, and, in my opinion at least, the truth matters."
 A seasoned writer who has published in crime and other genres is of the same mind.
 She told me: "How could anyone regard that as honest practice?
 Crime and children’s books seem to attract more than their fair share of imposters, because there are more sales to steal."

 But doesn’t the revenue brought in by celebrity books enable publishers to take a chance on new authors?
 Trevor Wood, winner of the CrimeFest Specsavers Crime Fiction Début Award, questions this theory, saying: "The idea that there’s some kind of trickle-down financial process that works in favour of other aspiring writers is frankly laughable."
 One publisher on social media commented on the discussion that celebrities are actually a higher risk with their larger advances and the time needed to spend on them.